keivinonline/devops-tools/aws_certs/saa/README.md

 - on-demand, auto-scaling configuration for Aurora
 - auto starts, stops and scales capacity up and down

+### EKS - Fargate
+- can be used to set up open-source container orchestration like K8s
+- can be integrated with other public or private clouds
+- can be used with AWS Fargate

+### DynamoDB Streams
+- ordered flow of information about changes to dynamodb tables
+- can be used to capture "before" and "after" images or items

+### RDS - parameter group
+- parameter groups act as a container for engine configuration values to 1 or more DB
+- cannot modify default parameter group
+- must create new parameter group and modify config
+    - max_connections

+### Route 53 - routing policies
+1. weighted
+- for blue-green deployments
+- associate multiple resources for a single domain name and specify a weight for each resource
+2. multivalue answer
+- route traffic randomly for multiple resources
+### S3 - glacier instant retrieval
+- each object in S3 bucket can have a user-defined storage class
+### S3 - multi-part upload
+- simple PUT can upload up to 5 GB
+- multipart upload can handle 5GB to 5TB

+### ECS - data parameter
+- used to perform automated config tasks such as
+    - docker daemon config
+    - ECS container agent config
+### API gateway - integration sources
+1. pubic facing HTTP endpoint outside of AWS
+2. lambda functions from other accounts
+3. VPC link
+### API gateway - backend integrations
+1. lambda, ec2
+2. non-aws hosted HTTP endpoint
+### Cloudfront - trigger Lambda@Edge
+1. viewer request
+2. viewer response
+3. origin request
+4. origin response
+- request
+[end_user] -> [viewer request] -> [cloudfront_cache] -> [origin request] -> [server]
+- response
+[server] -> [origin response] -> [cloudfront_cache] -> [viewer response] -> [end_user]
+### Lambda - poll based servies
+- kinesis
+- dynamoDB
+- SQS
 ## 2. Design Cost-optimized architectures
 ### Redshift Datashare
 - datashare is a unit of sharing data that can be created for data sharing across accounts